Air Purifier Buying Guide

 Also, keep in mind that coverage areas are affected by the speed that you operate your purifier at; the maximum coverage area requires running the unit at the highest possible speed.

-We always recommend that people start with putting a unit in their bedroom.
+We always recommend to start with putting an air purifier in your bedroom.
 You spend a lot of time in your bedroom and clean air is a great way to improve your sleep.
 Some people report that the noise from the fan in their unit also lulls them to sleep, but if you need a quieter experience, we can point you to units that work well at a whisper or below.

 Be smart about where you put your unit.
 Watch the inlet and exit vents and make sure that the unit can adequately circulate air in and out of the unit.